AbhijaiSingh151202/Blog-Website/README.md

 # Blog-Website
-*** Deprecation warning ***
+*** Deprecation ***
-This project was created almost two years ago.
-Since then, there is a newer version of the project which you can find here
+This project was created following the 'django 3 by example' book.
+You can check their Github at [here](https://github.com/PacktPublishing/Django-3-by-Example)

 Django E-commerce
 This is a very simple e-commerce website built with Django.